Clare Wood

 Cultural Navigator, Artist and Tour Guide

 Margaret a founding member and ;eaders of the Tramulla Strong Womens Group and works as a Cultural Navigator in Kalumburu.
 She actively engages young women in enterprise projects and co-designs our projects in Kalumburu.
+Margaret also acts as an ambassador for Enterpirse Partnerships WA.

 Esther Waina